duderstadt-lab/mars-docs/tutorials/Scripting/introduction-to-groovy-scripting.md

 archive.get('UID').getSegmentsTable("xcolumn_name","ycolumn_name")
 ```

-#### 4.2 'has' functions: functions used to check if an entry has something
+#### 4.2 'has' Functions: Functions used to check if an Entry has Something

 **7** Find out if a molecule has a tag
 ```Groovy
 #@ MoleculeArchive archive
 archive.moleculeHasTag('UID','tag') #Replace 'UID' by the actual UID of the molecule of interest and 'tag' by the name of the tag.
 ```
 Returns a boolean indicating whether this molecule has this tag (True) or not (False).
-Provide only the 'UID' as input to find out if a molecule has any tag.
+Provide only the 'UUID' as input to find out if a molecule has any tag.

 **8** Find out if a molecule has a segments table
 ```Groovy